Xakaiczar/ProjectWarehouseWreckage/README.md

 ![Image PWW 2.09 - Has Fallen Out Of Bounds](https://github.com/Xakaiczar/Portfolio/blob/main/images/PWW/PWW%20-%202.09.png)

 As always, the mess of cables makes this code harder to follow than it is.
-In short, if the `x`, `y`, or `z` components of the prop's `Transform` location are smaller than their respective high or low bounds, then the function returns `true`.
+In short, if the `x`, `y`, or `z` components of the prop's `Transform` location are outside their respective high or low bounds (i.e. higher than the high bound on that axis, or lower than the low bound on that axis), then the function returns `true`.

 This was added to `HasFallen`, a function that combines both `HasFallenOutOfBounds` and `HasTiltedTooFar`.